 Ingredients for Four Servings

-6 to 8 cups already reduced chicken bone broth, boiled down from 12 cups (we often use half chicken broth and half seafood broth, making the seafood broth from boiled down shrimp or lobster shells, or clam juice)
+6 to 8 cups already reduced chicken bone broth, (we often use half chicken broth and half seafood broth, making the seafood broth from boiled down shrimp or lobster shells, or clam juice)

 4 tablespoons fish sauce (we use Red Boat brand)

 2 tablespoons mirin

 2 tablespoons tamari (which has no wheat) or soy sauce